krievley/library-management-system/README.md

 ### Database Migrations

 This project uses [node-pg-migrate](https://github.com/salsita/node-pg-migrate) for database migrations.
 Migrations allow you to version control your database schema and make incremental changes to it.
+The `DATABASE_URL` environment variable is required for node-pg-migrate to connect to the PostgreSQL database.

 #### Creating a New Migration